apache/mxnet/docs/how_to/add_op_in_backend.md

 ## Summary
 In this tutorial, we practiced implementing the operator `quadratic` in MXNet backend and unit testing the implementation in frontend.
-More specifically, we added parameter struct for user-input parameters, walked through shape and type inference work flow, implemented forward and backward functions, and registered the operator using nnvm.
+More specifically, we added parameter struct for user-input parameters, walked through shape and type inference workflow, implemented forward and backward functions, and registered the operator using nnvm.
 Congratulations!
 You now know how to add operators.
 We welcome your contributions to MXNet.